$3.5 Million Seattlement

 Philadelphia Truck Accident Lawyer

-Truck accidents can be catastrophic due to the size and weight of the vehicles involved.
+Truck accidents can be catastrophic and devastating due to the size and weight of the vehicles involved.
 This can result in severe injuries or fatalities and can cause significant damage to vehicles and other property.

-Philadelphia truck accident lawyers regularly play a critical role in helping truck accident victims receive full and fair compensation for their losses.
-These attorneys have broad knowledge about the extent and types of losses and damages that can result from truck accidents, allowing them to tailor their approach to each victim’s unique circumstances.
-When people suffer injuries in a truck accident, filing a personal injury claim can offer a way to recover their damages and losses.
+Pennsylvania truck accident lawyers regularly play a critical role in helping truck accident victims receive full compensation for their losses.
+These Philadelphia attorneys have broad knowledge about the extent and types of losses that can result from truck accidents, allowing them to tailor their approach to each victim’s unique circumstances.

-• Reporting the accident to the police.
+• First, report the accident to the Philadelphia police.

 • Remaining at the scene of the accident until law enforcement or emergency medical services arrive.

-• Taking pictures and videos of the accident site, if possible, including people who were injured, witnesses, damage to your vehicle, and others involved in the crash, as well as other surroundings.
+• Taking pictures and videos of the accident site, if possible, including people who were injured,name of witnesses, damage to your vehicle, and others involved in your crash, as well as other surroundings.This will help your lawyer in the case to fight lawsuits against trucking and insurance companies.

 • Speaking carefully and avoiding posting details of the accident on social media.
-You may also want to avoid offering statements to the other parties involved in the accident, including their insurance company lawyers representing them.
+You also want to avoid offering statements to the other multiple parties involved in the accident, including their insurance company lawyers representing them.

 Philadelphia Truck Accident Lawyer

-What Are The Common Causes Of Truck Accidents?
+Common Causes Of Truck Accidents

-• Equipment Malfunction: Most states require drivers to maintain their vehicles, and commercial vehicles are held to even stricter safety standards.
+• Equipment Malfunction: Most states require drivers to maintain their vehicles, and commercial vehicles including trucks are held to even stricter safety standards.
 However, when certain issues are neglected or go unnoticed, the chances of accidents caused by faulty equipment can increase.

 • Excessive speeding: Excessive speeding is one of the fundamental causes of truck accidents.
 When the truck is traveling at a higher speed, the force of collision increases significantly.
-For example, if you are driving at 25 mph and the driver increases the speed to 35 mph, the force of collision will double.
+For example, if you are driving at 25 mph and the truck driver increases the speed to 35 mph, the force of collision will double.
 Moreover, if you double the speed from 25 mph to 50 mph, the crash will occur with four times the force.
-Therefore, it is necessary to maintain an appropriate speed to avoid collisions.
+Therefore, it is necessary to maintain an appropriate speed to avoid a truck accident.

 Common Types of Truck Accident Injuries